top of page

 Departure is about fleeting moments: an electric glance with a stranger; a memory of a feeling that vanishes before you can place it; our time on earth.

-Departure will be in Mid Wales Arts Centre Gallery as part of the People Like Us portraits exhibition running from 23rd March to 11th May 2025.
+Departure was displayed at Mid Wales Arts Gallery as part of the People Like Us portraits exhibition from 23rd March to 11th May 2025.

 Stretch